Danilotolini/Danilotolini/README.md

 <br/>

 Backend engineer focused on **Java**, **Spring** and cloud-native systems.
 I'm interested in how systems evolve and how early design decisions influence reliability, clarity and long-term maintainability.
 I value explicit boundaries, deliberate trade-offs and software that behaves predictably under pressure.

+Interested in Kafka, both the distributed system and the writer.

 <br/>